JoelAngels/Linkedin-App/README.md

 - 2 When Registered, It will automatically let the User have access to the application

 - 3 The User will now have full access and can go ahead and POST your own post.

-Enjoy 🥂
+- 4 When logging Out, just click on the Avatar Icon at the top Right that has your Name Initial, and with this process you will be able to Sign In just by **typing your username, password and pressing the Signing In Button** Happy Coding 🥂

 [Back To The Top](#LinkedIn-Application)